Salt & Wind Travel

 If you’ve never tried this dish, you’re missing out.
 It’s a Neapolitan tart made with cooked wheat berries, pastry cream, ricotta cheese, and orange peel, all baked inside a buttery crust.
 It’s also sometimes flavored with orange blossom water, the blossoms being a perfect compliment to the springtime when this dish is often served.

-Like a lot of traditional foods, this one also has a legend surrounding its origin.
-It’s thought to have originated in pagan times, as an offering to the Roman god of Agriculture, Ceres.
+Pastiera today is always served at Easter time, but it can be found in some bakeries in Naples throughout the year.
+Like many traditional foods, this one also has a legend surrounding its origin.
+It’s thought to have originated in pagan times as an offering to the Roman god of Agriculture, Ceres.
 It heralds the return of the crops and the rebirth after the winter dormant season.

-While still eaten in the spring, the pastiera version popular today originated in the convents and it’s also for that reason it’s served at Easter in Naples.
+While still eaten in the spring, the pastiera version popular today originated in the convents, and it’s also for that reason it’s served at Easter in Naples.
 For the most authentic version, look for it around the Easter holidays and notice the classic lattice pastry on top.

 Have Us Plan Your Italy Trip